 3. Hit a meeting

-There is a 100% chance that there won’t be bottles of wine at the kids table.
-And it’s a good opportunity to spend time with the kiddos.
-There is something sweet and magical about the innocence of children and you will probably have more fun sitting with them than you would sitting with the adults.
+There is a 100% chance that there won’t be bottles of wine at the kid’s table, making it an easy way to avoid temptation during dinner.
+If you haven’t disclosed that you are in recovery, use the excuse that you would like to spend time with the kiddos.
+There is something sweet and magical about the innocence of children and you will probably have more fun sitting with them than you would be sitting with the adults.

 5. Be of Service

-No doubt in the past you created havoc and untold messes.
-You probably weren’t very helpful either.
+Your addict past likely resulted in a lot of messes both for you and your loved ones.
+Use the holidays as an opportunity to make up for instances.
+Being helpful around the house is also a great way to distract yourself from that fact that you’re not drinking.
 So, jump in and peel those potatoes.
 Don’t burn the turkey.
 Volunteer to keep the kids busy while the rest of the family is setting up.
 Cut the pie and serve dessert.
 Offer to clean up after the meal.

 6. Have Your Own Transportation